15.14 Children who Harm Other Children

 Severe harm may be caused to children by the abusive and bullying behaviour of other children, which may be of a physical, sexual or emotional nature.

-The effect on the victim of intimidation and peer pressure by their abuser may make disclosure difficult for the victim.
+The effect on the victim of intimidation and peer pressure by the child who harmed may make disclosure difficult for the victim.

 Bullying is a common form of deliberately hurtful behaviour, usually repeated over a period of time, where it is difficult for the victims to defend themselves.
 It can take many forms, but the three main types are physical (e.g. hitting, kicking, theft), verbal (e.g. racist or homophobic / religious remarks, threats, name calling) and emotional (e.g. isolating an individual from social activities, cyberbullying).